msfjarvis/msfjarvis.dev/content/posts/weeknotes-week-15-2026/index.md

 It was my birthday this week!
 I was expecting the weekend to be a little chaotic but my whole week ended up being crazy.

-# People
+# Life and People

 [Fenil](https://github.com/feniljain) and [Anunay](https://github.com/anunaym14) dropped by the office one day to meet with their ex-colleagues (they were both at Dyte for a while).
 Had a small group hanging out, was a fun time catching up with everyone.

 [Yash](https://yashgarg.dev/) and I met with Anunay a few more times throughout the week, had a work-from-cafe day on Friday.
+We were at [Concu](https://www.concu.in/location/849622919), which was  pleasant other than an obnoxiously loud table that was annoying everyone for half an hour or so.

-On Saturday we made the rather painful trip to Meco Kartopia for go karting.
+On Saturday (my birthday) we made the rather painful trip to Meco Kartopia for go karting.
 I wasn't originally a big fan but managed to get the hang of it.
 The worst part of it is definitely the 1 to 1.5 hour long car trip to get to the place, and the lack of a cafeteria.
 I don't think I'll ever go back there, but am open to trying  it again somewhere that is a more reasonable distance from me.
 We tried doing dinner at some of the upscale establishments like Burma Burma, but it being a weekend they were all fully occupied.
 I ended up just pushing through Yash's suggesting of [Element 3](https://www.zomato.com/bangalore/element3-indiranagar-bangalore), a pure vegetarian place Yash and I have been to many times and everyone loved the food there.
+A lot of food related escapades were had, which as usual you can head on over to [Yash's weeknotes](https://yashgarg.dev/weekly-notes-15-2026/) to take a peek at.

 # Work